| |

 boats were competitive offshore racers, and cost well under £3,000

 new.
-Now they make really good all-weather cruisers for those who
+Now they make really good and reasonably low cost all-weather cruisers for those who

 can live with what is by now seen as very small accommodation for